 The little bit of dissonance that is achieved by bending the fretted note slightly against the open string is just a mega-cool effect.
 The obvious Led Zeppelin reference for this can be found in the main riff of Whole Lotta Love.

 Example 4: Open strings against a moving bass line

 Yet again, the idea here results in a bigger sound than would be achieved by just playing the bass line on its own.
 A very similar phrase can be heard in The Lemon Song.

-I would suggest that you play this one either fingerstyle with your right hand thumb playing the bass notes and either your 1st or 2nd fingers playing the open B string ‘drone’.
+We would suggest that you play this one either fingerstyle with your right hand thumb playing the bass notes and either your 1st or 2nd fingers playing the open B string ‘drone’.
 Alternatively, a pick and fingers approach with the pick playing the bass line will also work equally satisfactorily.

 Example 5: Alternate picking octave-based riffs

 For our final example we see a riff that features an alternate picked bassline that has octave jumps in it.
-The reason I have included this is because there is a slight trick to playing it effectively at fast tempos.
+The reason we have included this is because there is a slight trick to playing it effectively at fast tempos.

-What you need to do is make sure that the A string is muted by the whichever finger is holding down the E string bass notes and then when you go to pick the D string notes you actually ‘play through’ the A string almost as though it isn’t there at all – with a downward pick slanting pick-stroke.
+What you need to do is make sure that the A string is muted by whichever finger is holding down the E string bass notes and then when you go to pick the D string notes you actually ‘play through’ the A string almost as though it isn’t there at all – with a downward pick slanting pick-stroke.

 The worst thing you can do is to try and pick around the D string and attempt playing it with an upstroke.
 Not only is this unnecessarily labour-intensive on your picking hand it is also harder to keep in time.
 The obvious Jimmy Page reference for this sort of thing is in his main riff from Immigrant Song.